Skip to content

 How can I get to Hever Castle from London?

-Take a 40-minute train ride from London Bridge, then follow this with a taxi ride.
+Take a 40-minute train ride from London Bridge, then a short taxi to the castle.
+Perfect for capturing the transition from urban London to historic countryside.

 Can I take day trips to these castles near London?